goneal26/16-bit-RISC-architecture/README.md

 and the IJERT 'Design of a 16-bit RISC Processor' paper.

 ## Specifications
 This computer will use 16-bit words for all data.
-It will allow for a RAM and ROM capacity of 65,536 16-bit words.
+It will allow for a RAM and ROM capacity of 65,536 16-bit words, meaning RAM and ROM will each have a storage of 128 Kibibytes (or roughly 131.072 kilobytes).
 The computer will contain 64 data registers (r0 - r63) each also storing one 16-bit word.

 ## Machine Language and Assembly